 Patients and consumers are encouraged to explore NFCA’s Webinars for informational presentations on disease management and the gluten-free lifestyle.
 See NFCA’s Webinars »

-NFCA offers two continuing education programs designed for dietetic and nutrition professionals.
-Each GREAT Dietitians course is accredited for 1.5 CE hours by the Commission on Dietetic Registration, the accrediting agency for the Academy of Nutrition and Dietetics.
+This course educated dietitians and offered continuing education credits through the Commission on Dietetic Registration, the accrediting agency for the Academy of Nutrition and Dietetics.

 Between March 2011 and March 2014, this course educated 1,296 pharmacy professionals on how to recognize the signs of celiac disease, identify gluten in medications and assist gluten-free consumers in using medicines safely.